KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 By specifying a tag, this script will only run for each scenario that has this same tag.

-We have `AfterEachScenario`, `BeforeEachFeature` and `AfterEachFeature` commands that work the same way.
+We also have `AfterEachScenario`, `BeforeEachFeature` and `AfterEachFeature` commands that work the same way.

 # Manny to one